 In the list below, we’ve meshed some old-fashioned ways of making money that your grandma probably knows about, with some new-age jobs that have only appeared in the past two decades.

-Here are 44 ideas you can start creating your wealth as a 14-year-old kid.
+Here are 44 business ideas to make money as a kid.
 We’ll begin with ten ideas that can work for any teen or kid.

 How to Make Money as a Kid (for kids aged 14 and younger)